RussellGLY/yolov3/README-Agot.txt

 Dataset Formatting:

 1. Load each annotated video into CVAT.
-You may find the file TODO useful for loading the video into CVAT.
 See "CVAT/CVAT setup instructions.txt" for more information.

 2. Export each annotated video in YOLO format